tongyx361/Awesome-LLM4Math/README.md

 - **[MATH](https://github.com/hendrycks/math)/Train**
   - **# of Queries**: 7,500
   - **Query Description**:
-    - “The MATH dataset consists of problems from **mathematics competitions** including the **AMC 10, AMC 12, AIME**, and more.”
+    - "The MATH dataset consists of problems from **mathematics competitions** including the **AMC 10, AMC 12, AIME**, and more."
-    - “To provide a rough but informative comparison to human-level performance, we randomly sampled 20 problems from the MATH test set and gave them to humans.
+    - "To provide a rough but informative comparison to human-level performance, we randomly sampled 20 problems from the MATH test set and gave them to humans.
 We artificially require that the participants have 1 hour to work on the problems and must perform calculations by hand.
 All participants are university students.
       - One participant who **does not like mathematics** got **8/20 = 40%** correct.
       - A participant **ambivalent toward mathematics** got **13/20**.
       - Two participants who **like mathematics** got **14/20 and 15/20**.
       - A participant who **got a perfect score on the AMC 10 exam and attended USAMO several times** got **18/20**.
-      - A **three-time IMO gold medalist** got **18/20 = 90%**, though missed questions were exclusively due to small errors of arithmetic.”
+      - A **three-time IMO gold medalist** got **18/20 = 90%**, though missed questions were exclusively due to small errors of arithmetic."
-    - “Problems span various subjects and difficulties.
-The seven subjects are **Prealgebra, Algebra, Number Theory, Counting and Probability, Geometry, Intermediate Algebra, and Precalculus**.”
+    - "Problems span various subjects and difficulties.
+The seven subjects are **Prealgebra, Algebra, Number Theory, Counting and Probability, Geometry, Intermediate Algebra, and Precalculus**."
-    - “While **subjects like Prealgebra are generally easier than Precalculus**, within a subject problems can take on different difficulty levels.
+    - "While **subjects like Prealgebra are generally easier than Precalculus**, within a subject problems can take on different difficulty levels.
 We encode a problem’s difficulty level from ‘1’ to ‘5,’ following AoPS.
-A subject’s easiest problems for humans are assigned a difficulty level of ‘1,’ and a subject’s hardest problems are assigned a difficulty level of ‘5.’ **Concretely, the first few problems of an AMC 8 exam are often level 1, while AIME problems are level 5.**”
+A subject’s easiest problems for humans are assigned a difficulty level of ‘1,’ and a subject’s hardest problems are assigned a difficulty level of ‘5.’ **Concretely, the first few problems of an AMC 8 exam are often level 1, while AIME problems are level 5.**"
   - **Answer Description**:
     - Solutions and final answers are by **experts from the AOPS community**.
-    - “Problems and solutions are **consistently formatted** using **LaTeX** and the **Asymptote** vector graphics language.”
+    - "Problems and solutions are **consistently formatted** using **LaTeX** and the **Asymptote** vector graphics language."
 - **[AMPS](https://github.com/hendrycks/math)/Khan-Academy**
   - **# of Queries**: 103,059
   - **Query Description**:
-    - “The Khan Academy subset of AMPS has **693 exercise types** with over 100,000 problems and full solutions.
+    - "The Khan Academy subset of AMPS has **693 exercise types** with over 100,000 problems and full solutions.
     - Problem types range **from elementary mathematics (e.g. addition) to multivariable calculus (e.g. Stokes’ theorem)**, and are used to teach actual **K-12** students.
-    - The exercises can be regenerated using **code from github.com/Khan/khan-exercises/**.”
+    - The exercises can be regenerated using **code from github.com/Khan/khan-exercises/**."
   - **Answer Description**: Same as query.
 - **[AMPS](https://github.com/hendrycks/math)/Mathematica**
   - **# of Queries**: 4,830,500
   - **Query Description**:
-    - “With **Mathematica**, we designed **100 scripts** that test distinct mathematics concepts, 37 of which include full step-by-step LaTeX solutions in addition to final answers.
-We generated **around 50,000 exercises from each of our scripts**, or around 5 million problems in total.”
+    - "With **Mathematica**, we designed **100 scripts** that test distinct mathematics concepts, 37 of which include full step-by-step LaTeX solutions in addition to final answers.
+We generated **around 50,000 exercises from each of our scripts**, or around 5 million problems in total."
-    - “Problems include various aspects of **algebra, calculus, counting and statistics, geometry, linear algebra, and number theory**.”
+    - "Problems include various aspects of **algebra, calculus, counting and statistics, geometry, linear algebra, and number theory**."
   - **Answer Description**: Same as query.
 - **[GSM8K](https://github.com/openai/grade-school-math)/Train**
   - **# of Queries**: 7,473
   - **Query Description**:
-    - “GSM8K consists of 8.5K high quality **grade school math problems** created by **human problem writers**.”
+    - "GSM8K consists of 8.5K high quality **grade school math problems** created by **human problem writers**."
     - These problems take **between 2 and 8 steps** to solve, and solutions primarily involve performing a sequence of **elementary calculations using basic arithmetic operations (+ − ×÷)** to reach the final answer.
 A bright **middle school** student should be able to solve every problem.
-    - “We initially collected a starting set of a thousand problems and natural language solutions by hiring freelance contractors on **Upwork (upwork.com)**.
-We then worked with **Surge AI (surgehq.ai)**, an NLP data labeling platform, to scale up our data collection.”
+    - "We initially collected a starting set of a thousand problems and natural language solutions by hiring freelance contractors on **Upwork (upwork.com)**.
+We then worked with **Surge AI (surgehq.ai)**, an NLP data labeling platform, to scale up our data collection."
   - **Answer Description**:
     - Written by labelers from **Surge AI (main) and Upwork (auxilliary)**
-    - “After collecting the full dataset, we asked workers to **re-solve all problems**, with no workers re-solving problems they originally wrote.
+    - "After collecting the full dataset, we asked workers to **re-solve all problems**, with no workers re-solving problems they originally wrote.
 We checked whether their final answers agreed with the original solutions, and any problems that produced disagreements were either repaired or discarded.
 We then performed **another round of agreement checks on a smaller subset of problems**, finding that 1.7% of problems still produce disagreements among contractors.
 We estimate this to be the fraction of problems that contain breaking errors or ambiguities.
-It is possible that a larger percentage of problems contain subtle errors.”
+It is possible that a larger percentage of problems contain subtle errors."
 - **[TAL-SCQ5K](https://huggingface.co/datasets/math-eval/TAL-SCQ5K)-EN/Train**
   - **# of Queries**: 3,000
   - **Query Description**:
-    - ”TAL-SCQ5K-EN/TAL-SCQ5K-CN are high quality **mathematical competition** datasets in English and Chinese language created by TAL Education Group, each consisting of 5K questions(3K training and 2K testing).
+    - "TAL-SCQ5K-EN/TAL-SCQ5K-CN are high quality **mathematical competition** datasets in English and Chinese language created by TAL Education Group, each consisting of 5K questions(3K training and 2K testing).
     - The questions are in the form of **multiple-choice**
-    - and cover mathematical topics at the **primary,junior high and high school** levels.”
+    - and cover mathematical topics at the **primary,junior high and high school** levels."
   - **Answer Description**: Same as query.
 - **[TAL-SCQ5K](https://huggingface.co/datasets/math-eval/TAL-SCQ5K)-CN/Train**
   - **# of Queries**: 3,000